GreenleafLab/BPCells_paper/arrayjob/README.md

 ## How to re-run a benchmark

-Let's say we want to re-run the taks from `compression/rna-1M-cell`.
+Let's say we want to re-run the tasks from `compression/rna-1M-cell`.
 The steps are:

 0. Edit the [`config_vars.sh`](../config_vars.sh) file according to the comments there
 1. Generate a `tasks.txt` file: `python compression/rna-1M-cell/gen_tasks.py`